 Costa Rica Hospitals Costa Rica is a beautiful…

-First, please note that the information provided in this post regarding breast cancer treatment is general information.
+First, please note that this post regarding breast cancer treatment information in Costa Rica is general knowledge.
 It is not intended as medical advice.
-Any decisions, made by the reader, on medical treatments, after-care or recovery should be done solely upon proper consultation from a qualified physician.
+Any decisions, made by the reader, on medical treatments, after-care, or recovery should be done solely upon proper consultation from a qualified physician.

 - Targeted therapy: It inhibits the growth of cancer by targeting cancer proteins, genes, and the tissue environment.
 It is also known as biological therapy because it alters the cell cycle.
 The therapy works by targeting specific protein receptors found in cancer cells.
 They aid in the control or slowed progression of cancer.

 The success of breast cancer treatment is heavily influenced by the stage of the disease.
 The earlier breast cancer is detected, the better the chances of successful treatment.